What Is VO2max?

 VO2max is shorthand for maximal oxygen uptake: the highest rate at which your body can use oxygen.
 It is measured in litres of oxygen per minute (L/min), or (more commonly) millilitres per kilogram of body weight per minute (mL/kg/min) to account for different body sizes.

-All things being equal, a bigger person will have a larger VO2max (L/min) because they have more cells, which use more oxygen.
-It doesn’t necessarily mean they are fitter; this is why scientists correct for body size by dividing it by body mass (per kg).
+All things being equal, a larger person will have a larger VO2max (L/min) because they have larger lungs, a larger heart, and more cells, which use more oxygen.
+This is why scientists correct for body size by dividing it by body mass ('per kg').

 How VO2max Changes: The Physiology